dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 })
 ```

-Looks okay to me, lets move on to `new`.
+Let's move on to `new`.
-`new` needs to create a new thread which runs the `pool.retain` thing we just wrote.
+The `new` method needs to start new thread which will run the `pool.retain` thing we just wrote every once and a while.
 Additionally, if we are going to start a new thread, we will also need to hold on to a handle to join that thread when we shut down.

 ```rust